topostaro/EllipticGenus/README.md

     - interfaces.py

-        - The abstract class `IVariety` represents a variety which has the methods providing Chern classes and their integrations.
+        - The abstract class `AlmostComplexManifold` represents an almost complex manifold which has the methods providing Chern classes and their integrations.

-        - The abstract class `IVectorBundle` represents a vector bundle which has the methods providing Chern classes.
+        - The abstract class `VectorBundle` represents a vector bundle which has the methods providing Chern classes.
 The operators `+` and `*` are overloaded by the following functions `direct_sum` and `tensor_product` respectively.

-        - `direct_sum(vector_bundle1, vector_bundle2)` returns the direct sum of vector bundles as an object implementing `IVectorBundle`.
+        - `direct_sum(vector_bundle1, vector_bundle2)` returns the direct sum of vector bundles as an object implementing `VectorBundle`.

-        - `tensor_product(vector_bundle1, vector_bundle2)` returns the direct sum of vector bundles as an object implementing `IVectorBundle`.
+        - `tensor_product(vector_bundle1, vector_bundle2)` returns the direct sum of vector bundles as an object implementing `VectorBundle`.

     - homogeneous_space.py